 - System development and redesign: Working with various IT vendors to implement changes to software programs for data analysis, screening prompts and secure electronic referral

 - Promotional launch

 - Quit Victoria have a range of available resources.
 Click here to order resources.

 - Role of the primary health professional in general practice: http://www.tobaccoinaustralia.org.au/chapter-7-cessation/7-10-role-of-general-practice-and-other-health-pro#x48

 - Video: Alfred Health – consumers and professionals talking about addressing smoking (4 minutes): http://starttheconversation.org.au/

 - Alfred Health – consumers and professionals talking about addressing smoking: http://starttheconversation.org.au/patients#Christene (1 minute 40 seconds)

 - Quit Consumer Information Sheet – current

-- Smoke free policy for general practices – in development.
+- Smoke-free policy for general practices available here.